kureta/kureta.xyz/content/post/fuji-kureta/index.md

 +++
 categories = []
 date = "2019-08-31T21:00:00+00:00"
-description = "Our last recording as I started to dive deep into more abstract techniques" displayInList = true displayInMenu = false dropCap = false
+description = "Our last album as I started to dive deep into more abstract techniques" displayInList = true displayInMenu = false dropCap = false